oasis-open/cti-documentation/stix/compare.md

 STIX 2 takes a radically different approach.
 Many more properties are required, and the number of objects and properties have been reduced to a core set of well-understood features, modeled in such a way as to eliminate the problem of multiple ways of encoding semantically-equivalent CTI.
 Future releases of STIX will incorporate additional concepts as they are needed.

 It is understood that certain communities will need to exchange data not defined within the STIX 2 specification.
-This need is addressed via the ability to use custom objects and properties within STIX 2.
+This need is addressed via the ability to use [extensions defintions](https://docs.oasis-open.org/cti/stix/v2.1/os/stix-v2.1-os.html#_32j232tfvtly) Note: using custom objects and properties in STIX 2 has been deprecated.

-Experience with STIX 1.X showed that a common set of features were widely used and well understood while many other features lacked shared understanding and had only limited, if any use at all.
-In addition, almost all properties of objects were optional.
-Overall, the breadth of STIX 1.x was an impediment to sharing intelligence, and necessitated a formal agreement among threat groups on what should be shared (i.e., profiles).

-STIX 2 takes a different approach – many properties are required, and the number of objects and properties have been reduced to a core set of well understood features.
-Future releases of STIX will incorporate additional concepts as they are needed.

-However, the need to incorporate concepts not yet in the specification is enabled through the ability to use custom properties and custom objects.

 - Data Markings

-As part of the move from XML to JSON, Data markings no longer use XPath.
+As part of the move from XML to JSON, [data markings](https://docs.oasis-open.org/cti/stix/v2.1/os/stix-v2.1-os.html#_95gfoglikdzh) no longer use XPath.
 In STIX 2, there are two types of data markings: object markings – applicable to an entire object, and granular markings – applicable to one or more object properties within a single object.
 In order to clarify the semantics of markings, all objects must be marked individually - there is no inheritance of markings in STIX 2.

-[Data markings](https://docs.oasis-open.org/cti/stix/v2.1/cs01/stix-v2.1-cs01.html#_95gfoglikdzh) no longer use a serialization specific language, e.g., XPath.
-In STIX 2.x, there are two types of data markings: object marking – applicable to a whole object, and granular markings – applicable to a property or properties of an object.
-Data markings scope is only within the object where they are defined.

 - STIX™ Patterning Language

 Indicator patterns in STIX 1 were an area where the "many ways of expressing semantically-equivalent content" problem was particularly manifested.
 As a result, for a consumer of STIX 1 content, rigorously parsing all but the simplest patterns was unnecessarily difficult.
-STIX 2 takes a radically different approach by defining a human-readable, SQL-like Indicator Patterning Language.
-As a result, patterns written in the STIX Patterning Language are more compact and far easier to read.
+STIX 2 takes a radically different approach by defining a human-readable, SQL-like Indicator [Patterning Language](https://docs.oasis-open.org/cti/stix/v2.1/os/stix-v2.1-os.html#_e8slinrhxcc9), which is independent of the serialization language.
 Indicator patterns in STIX 1.x were expressed using XML syntax.
 This made all but the simplest patterns difficult to create and to understand.
-STIX 2.x takes a different approach, specifying [a language for patterns](https://docs.oasis-open.org/cti/stix/v2.1/cs01/stix-v2.1-cs01.html#_e8slinrhxcc9) which is independent of the serialization language.
-Patterns written in the STIX patterning language are more compact and easier to read.
-Additionally, there is no confusion between patterns and observations, because a pattern is not a top-level object, but a property of an indicator object.
+As a result, patterns written in the STIX Patterning Language are more compact and far easier to read.

 <div class="row">
 <div class="col-md-7" markdown="1">